PrzemyslawGolonka/Habit-Tracking-App---Object-Oriented-and-Functional-Programming-portfolio-project./README.md

 ---

 ## How it works?
-An application preview.
+An application preview
 In the first step, a user can choose an action for today from the menu.

 ![img.png](images/img.png)